Modern Vintage Bathroom Inspiration

 I’ve been putting a ton of pressure on myself to really create the perfect space.
 There is so much to consider when planning a master bathroom and it’s honestly been kind of hectic and stressful!

-Finding the BEST Modern Vintage Bathroom Inspiration
+Finding the BEST Modern Vintage Bathroom Inspiration on Pinterest

 Before I get into the nitty gritty design work, I go to my favorite source for inspiration – Pinterest!
-I have a whole Pinterest board just for bathroom ideas here, if you want to check it out!
+I have a whole Pinterest board just for modern bathroom ideas here, if you want to check it out!

-Then, compare that to what you have in your space now.
+Then, you compare that to what you have in your space now.
 For instance, we live in a 100+ year old home with exposed brick and tons of history.
-A super modern, clean lined bathroom probably wouldn’t really work in our house.

-The last thing I keep in mind is this is MY space.
-I’m designing this for my family not for someone else.
 Don’t be defined by what other people think.
 If you love it, then go for it!
 Don’t be defined by a specific style.
 And, don’t go with your first design.
-I’ve redone my design a ridiculous amount of time.
-Tweaking things here and there and really perfecting my vision.
-Don’t compromise your vision!

-(Apparently I’m a motivational speaker now?
+(Apparently, I’m a motivational speaker now?
 Ha!)

-Let’s Take a Closer Look at These Stunning Modern Vintage Bathroom Ideas
+Stunning Modern Vintage Bathroom Ideas

 I wanted to do a more modern style than you’re used to seeing on the blog and mix that with a bit of a vintage look.